netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## High Throughput

-An application may aim to maximize available bandwidth by spreading traffic across multiple paths.
+An application may aim to maximize the available bandwidth by spreading traffic across multiple paths.
-To optimize this an application may:
+To optimize this, an application may:

 - Select multiple paths with minimum disjointness
 - Select multiple paths such that disjointness is limited to